 If this blog is a little incoherent, it is because I am writing it on the train home from Upminster, the station at the East end of the District line.

-I travelled to Upminster as part of End Points – my project to take pictures at the ends of London underground lines.
+I travelled to Upminster as part of End Points – a project to take pictures at the ends of all of the London underground lines.
 It is as much about the journey as the photographs – I wanted to get out into the bits of London (and beyond) that I would have no real reason to go to otherwise, discover new places, and wander around them for a few hours taking pictures (and usually getting something to eat).
 It is not explicitly an ethnographic study, but the places that we live are interesting, and I like to explore.
-Importantly, it has never been the aim to ‘capture’ these places in a photograph, or boil them down in some way to a few images – the project is all about my responses to the places I visit, and hopefully, getting some nice pictures.
+Importantly, it has never been the aim to ‘capture’ these places in a photograph, or boil them down in some way to a few images – the project is all about my responses to the places I visit, and then, hopefully, getting some nice pictures.